Installation Grounding Job Aid

 Using two screws, attach a ground block (3.0 GHz or higher) to an appropriate location on the building.
 Leaving the ground block unattached is not to NEC code.

-The ground block must have two wire ports.
+The ground block must have two grounding ports.

 Terminate the #17 messenger wire in one of the ground wire ports using the screws on the ground block.